Run the gnar and pick up the pieces with the unsurpassed fit and safety of the next generation Astral Greenjacket Rescue Vest.

 from young tykes to grandmas and grandpas.
 Looking for more adrenalin?

 Try our new Upper Kern and Forks trips.
-Trips start booking weeks in advance, so reserve
+Reserve

 Sierra South Instructor Katharine Edmonson paddling the new 2012 Jackson Fun Runner in Riverside Park

 Check out the newest Jackson boats in the New Boat Barn, including the Zen 55, Zen 65 & Zen 75, and the Fun Runner 60 and Fun Runner 70.
 Both the Zen and Fun Runner are great new river runners.
 The Rock Star and Star are still the playboats of choice and for creeking/river running the Villain and Hero series are both standouts.
 Jackson still has the best line of kids boats hands down.
 Cross link plastic for kayaks went bye bye in 2012.
 However the good news is the newest linear plastic on the market is an exclusive to Jackson.
 So far it is super tough, and looks great.
 Come paddle a Jackson boat and see why Jackson Kayak is the #1 whitewater manufacturer in the US!

 Johnny Chase on the South Fork Tule River.

 Johnny Chase on the South Fork Tule River

 The various forks and tributaries of the Kern, Kaweah and Tule rivers have some incredible paddling.
 Local paddlers Eric Giddens, Evan Moore, Spencer Josif, Johnny Chase, Austin Nickell, and Andrew Pernicano went exploring on the South Fork of the Tule River and found a short jewel of a run around Camp Nelson.
 Check out this drop!